 The Eureka Groove robot vacuum cleaner is a basic robot vacuum.
 It struggles to clear pet hair on all surfaces, while large debris can get trapped in the entry to its dirt compartment.
 However, it's well-built, easy to store, and can be used without an internet connection.
 If you're considering an alternative, take a look at our list of recommendations of the best robot vacuums for hardwood floors, the best robot vacuums for pet hair, and the best robot vacuums for carpet.

 The iRobot Roomba 675 is more versatile than the Eureka Groove.
 The iRobot is better built, struggles much less with bulky material, and maneuvers more effectively.
-Conversely, the Eureka cleans more fine material on high-pile carpet, is a little more compact, and doesn't require an internet connection to function.
+Conversely, the Eureka cleans more fine material on high-pile carpets, is a little more compact, and doesn't require an internet connection to function.

 The Roborock E4 is a much better overall robot vacuum than the Eureka Groove.
-The Roborock is better-built, cleans much more thoroughly across all surface types, and maneuvers more efficiently.
+The Roborock is better built, cleans much more thoroughly across all surface types, and maneuvers more efficiently.
 It also has a longer battery life while taking less time to charge.
 Meanwhile, the Eureka is a little bit lighter and takes up fractionally less space.

 The Eureka Groove robot vacuum cleaner is well-built.
 It has a plastic body with a mix of brushed and matte-finish accents and even includes an on-board storage compartment for its brushroll cleaning tool.
 It feels reasonably sturdy overall, though parts of it may scratch easily.
 Other components, like the dust bin and brushroll door cover, feel as though they could crack if they're dropped.
 Assembly out-of-the-box is a fairly simple process, requiring only that you click its side brush into place and plug in its dock station.